-You want the best CPU cooler you can get, whether you’re aiming for world-record overclocks or just a PC that doesn’t get loud under load.
-Choosing the right cooler for your best CPU is an important decision in any PC build or upgrade.
-It can make a big difference in temperatures, noise and performance -- particularly if you're overclocking.
-If your existing cooler can’t keep your chip’s heat under control, that could also mean slower performance and / or a shorter lifespan for your precious processor, and no one wants that.
+You want the best CPU cooler you can afford, whether you’re aiming for world-record overclocks, or just a PC that doesn’t get loud under load.
+Choosing the best cooler for your best CPU is an important decision in any processor upgrade or new PC build.
+It can make a major difference in temperatures, noise, and even performance -- particularly if you're overclocking.
+If your current cooler can’t keep your CPU’s heat under control, that could also mean slower performance and/or a shorter lifespan for your precious processor.
+And no one wants that.

 Best CPU Coolers For You

-If money isn't that much of an object and quiet operation and low temperatures are important to you, you may want to consider a custom cooling loop.
-For more on how these can perform (and how good they look), check out our Mirror Maze build feature.
+If money isn't a major concern and quiet operation and low temperatures are important to you, you may want to consider a custom cooling loop.
+For more on how these can perform (and how good they look), check out our Blue Shift build feature.

 Quick Shopping Tips